Zebra Worm

 Zebra Worm, Baseodiscus mexicanus.
 Worm found within the tidal pools at Km 17, El Tule, Baja California Sur, December 2009.
 Length: 75 cm (2 feet 6 inches).

 Phylogeny: The Zebra Worm, Baseodiscus mexicanus (Burger, 1895), is a member of the Valanciniidae Family of Ribbon Worms.
 The Baseodiscus Genus is one of eleven genera in the Valanciniidae Family, and there are forty-seven species in the Baseodiscus Genus.
 They are also known as the Zebra Ribbon Worm and in Mexico as Gusano Cebra.
+The genus name Baseodiscus comes from the Greek words meaning “base disk” or “pedestal disk”, but it is unknown what this name referrs to.

 Morphology: Zebra Worms have firm bodies and broad rounded heads that can be withdrawn far into the body.
 They vary in color and may be brownish green, brownish violet, mahogany or maroon with numerous white rings encircling the body at regular intervals.
 The head is normally banded by a single white band.
 This coloration is very similar to that of the Zebra Moray, Gynomuraena zebra, and may be a form of mimicry.
-Due to their color, size, and shape the Zebra Worms are often confused by divers with eels and sea snakes including the Red Banded Coral Snake.
+Due to their color, size, and shape the Zebra Worms are often confused by night divers with eels and sea snakes including the Red Banded Coral Snake, Calliophis intestinalis.
 When resting Zebra Worms reach a maximum of 76 cm (2 feet 6 inches) in length but they have the ability to expand dramatically to 4 m (12 feet) at night in their hunting mode.
 They are the largest, most abundant, nemertean in the tropical Eastern Pacific Ocean.

 Diet: Zebra Worms prey on annelid worms and small crustaceans that they capture utilizing a long muscular proboscis armed with a barbed stylet.